kaisachy/goat_tracer_app/VACCINATION_FEATURE_IMPLEMENTATION.md

 ### 4. Dashboard Display
 - Shows vaccination statistics and urgent cases
-- Provides quick access to cattle needing vaccination
+- Provides quick access to goat needing vaccination
 - Updates in real-time as data changes

 ## Usage for Farmers